Business and cash flow management

 Having strong business credit is critical for your business and its growth.
 Whether you’re looking to grow your team, expand your product offering, or get your cash flow back on track, it’s worth considering the power of financing to support the next stage of your business’s journey—and that’s where building business credit comes into play.

 Lending options can help you invest in your business and improve your performance in the long run.
 However, gaining access to financing starts with proving your creditworthiness to lenders.
 One way to do that is with a strong business credit profile.
 In a nutshell, your business credit profile shows lenders how likely you are to meet repayment obligations in full and on time.
-If you haven’t yet established your business credit or if you want to make your existing score even stronger, follow these simple steps and you’ll be on your way in no time.
+If you haven’t yet established your business credit or if you want to make your existing score even stronger, follow these simple steps for how to build business credit and you’ll be on your way in no time.

 What is business credit?